zig-o11y/opentelemetry-semconv/tools/README.md

 EOF

 # Generate the Zig code
-zig build run -- local test_messaging.yaml messaging
+zig build generate -- local test_messaging.yaml messaging
 ```

 This will:
 1. Parse the YAML file
-2. Generate `../src/messaging/registry.zig` with the semantic convention definitions
+2. Generate `src/messaging/registry.zig` with the semantic convention definitions
-3. Update `../src/root.zig` to export the new namespace
+3. Update `src/root.zig` to export the new namespace

 ## Architecture

 The tool uses a pipeline approach:

-1. **YAML Parser** - Custom simple YAML parser for OpenTelemetry files
+1. **YAML Parser** - Uses the zig-yaml library for robust YAML parsing of OpenTelemetry files
 2. **Semantic Convention Parser** - Converts YAML structures to typed data
 3. **Code Generator** - Generates idiomatic Zig code from semantic conventions
 4. **File Manager** - Handles file I/O and directory creation

-## Generated Code Structure

-For each namespace, the tool generates:

-- `registry.zig` - Main registry with all attributes and utility functions
-- `common.zig` - Common attribute groups (if present)
-- `spans.zig` - Span definitions (if present)
-- `metrics.zig` - Metric definitions (if present)

-The generated code follows the same patterns as the manually created namespaces, ensuring consistency across the entire codebase.

-## Benefits

-- **Consistency**: All generated code follows the same patterns
-- **Speed**: Automates the tedious process of converting YAML to Zig
-- **Accuracy**: Reduces human errors in translation
-- **Maintainability**: Easy to update when OpenTelemetry specs change
-- **Type Safety**: Leverages Zig's type system for semantic conventions